peteretelej/execapi/README.md

 Assuming you have an application at `/home/user/apps/appx` that has a script `deploy.sh` in the directory, you can use the [./config.json.sample](./config.json.sample) as the config.json.

-Update `apps` to add different options as desired.
+Update `commands` to add different options as desired.

 ### Requesting command execution